 Learn how to draw a great looking Dog Bone with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Dog Bone drawing.

 The type of bone typically rendered in cartoons - and in this dog bone drawing tutorial - is known as a long bone.